 site/prefix like so:

 site/public.
-Visit the common configurations doc to learn about typical settings for popular tools and architectures.
+Visit the frameworks doc to learn about typical settings for popular tools.

 # Build image selection